pjsip blog

 So we can’t really say how pjsip compares, because there will always be different requirements for each application project.
 As it happens, selecting components for your next killer application is still an inexact art science.
 Lots of trial and error, and sometimes you just have to close your eyes, take a deep breath and jump in.

-11 Responses to “Why pjsip is better than other SIP SDKs, stacks, and implementations”
+11 responses to “Why pjsip is better than other SIP SDKs, stacks, and implementations”

 You did not mention documentation.
 The other sip stacks mentioned do not have nearly the same extensive documentation that PJSIP has.